Chromis enchrysura

-The yellowtail reeffish (Chromis enchrysura) is a species of damselfish in the family Pomacentridae.
+The yellowtail reef fish (Chromis enchrysura) is a species of damselfish in the family Pomacentridae.

 It is native to the Atlantic Ocean.

 Occasionally, they are found in the aquarium trade.

 Distribution and habitat

 This species of fish is native to the Atlantic Ocean.

 It is also found partially around the Indian Ocean.

 Western Atlantic Ocean populations are found around the Gulf of Mexico, the Bahamas, the Caribbean Sea, and Brazil.

 In the eastern Atlantic Ocean, they are found in western Africa, from the Canary Islands down to Angola.

 The population in the Indian Ocean is found around South Africa.

 Description

 Adults can grow up to a maximum size of 10 cm.

 They have 13 dorsal spines, 11 to 13 dorsal soft rays, 2 anal spines, and 11 to 13 anal soft rays.